Cinema Fanatic’s Favorite Fifteen Films of 2013

 I saw this early at a screen on the Warner Bros. lot (another work perk!) and really loved it.
 I never did see it with an actual audience of paying customers.
 I will say two things about it: 1) the 3D was so good at one point when I KNEW better, I flinched.
 2) A simple story does not make a film unworthy of your time, nor does it a bad screenplay make.

-Posted on December 31, 2013, in Top List and tagged 12 Years A Slave, Before Midnight, Blue is the Warmest Color, Blue Jasmine, Frances Ha, Gravity, Her, Inside Llewyn Davis, La grande bellezza, Much Ado About Nothing, Nebraska, The Punk Singer, The Secret Life of Walter Mitty, The Wolf of Wall Street, The World's End.
+Posted on December 31, 2013, in Top List and tagged 12 Years A Slave, Before Midnight, Blue is the Warmest Color, Blue Jasmine, Favorite Fifteen, Frances Ha, Gravity, Her, Inside Llewyn Davis, La grande bellezza, Much Ado About Nothing, Nebraska, The Punk Singer, The Secret Life of Walter Mitty, The Wolf of Wall Street, The World's End.
 Bookmark the permalink.
 10 Comments.